Heroes of Wrestling: Production

 Playing off the resurgence in popularity of pro wrestling at the time, Fosstone Productions president Bill Stone conceived a series of events consisting of wrestling stars from the 1980s and early 1990s fighting one another in a series of "dream matches".
 He expressed his surprise that the World Wrestling Federation had not already put on such an event.
 Stone intended to run three more pay-per-views, run on a quarterly basis, if an initial target of 40,000 buys was reached.

 Recruitment of wrestlers began in May 1999.
 Sid Vicious was one of the first to be approached, and he recruited Michael Lombardi, promoter of Northeast Wrestling in New York, to act as booker.
 However, Sid was signed exclusively by World Championship Wrestling in June of that year, and so did not appear.
 Vader, Terry Funk, Bam Bam Bigelow and the Honky Tonk Man were all approached, but declined.
 Additionally, Nick Bockwinkel was advertised but did not appear.
 Due to WWF-owned trademarks, Yokozuna and The Bushwhackers were referred to with the affix "former" in all advertising.

 A match was planned involving 2 Cold Scorpio and Reckless Youth, in order to break up the slower matches with fast-paced action.
 However, Youth was signed to a WWF developmental deal in the interim and was replaced by Julio Fantastico.
-Julio has cited his appearance on the show as allowing him to obtain more bookings and to connect with more established wrestlers.